calculix/CalculiX-Examples/Elements/Readme.md

+# Convergence Study For Various Element Types

 Parametric model of a simply supported beam, mainly used for convergence tests.

-Subdirectories contain models with various element types
+Sub-directories contain models with various element types